As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 The material used to make HEPA vacuum bags has a lot of similar characteristics to N95 masks.

-- Remove 99.7% of airborne particles down to 0.3 microns which pass through them
+- Remove 99.7% of airborne particles down to 0.3 microns that pass through them

 - Are made of a mat of randomly-arranged melt-blown fibers